Charles L. Blockson

-Charles L. Blockson (born December 16, 1933) is an American historian, author, bibliophile, and collector of books, historical documents, art, and other materials related to the history and culture of African Americans, continental Africans, and the African diaspora throughout the rest of the world.
+Charles Leroy Blockson (December 16, 1933 – June 14, 2023) was an American historian, author, bibliophile, and collector of books, historical documents, art, and other materials related to the history and culture of African Americans, continental Africans, and the African diaspora throughout the rest of the world.
 He curated two university collections related to the study of African-American history and culture: the Charles L. Blockson Collection of African-Americana and the African Diaspora at Pennsylvania State University and the Charles L. Blockson Afro-American Collection at Temple University.

 Early life and education

-Born on December 16, 1933, in Norristown, Pennsylvania, Charles Leroy Blockson is the oldest of eight children born to Charles and Annie Blockson.
+Born on December 16, 1933, in Norristown, Pennsylvania, Charles Leroy Blockson was the oldest of eight children born to Charles and Annie Blockson.
 During a history lesson his fourth grade teacher, a white woman, asserted that "Negroes have no history.
 They were born to serve white people."
 Blockson went home and told his parents, who assured him that black people do have a history and taught him about prominent African-American men and women.
 That statement launched Blockson's lifelong journey to unearth, collect, and preserve the history, culture and contributions of African descendants.
 Book collecting excursions led Blockson to the Salvation Army, antique shops, church bazaars, and Philadelphia, where he discovered many book stores.
-Blockson became well-known among book and artifact dealers, and his passion for collecting ultimately has taken him around the world, inspired him to write books, and made him one of the foremost experts on the Underground Railroad.
+Blockson became well known among book and artifact dealers, and his passion for collecting ultimately took him around the world, inspired him to write books, and made him one of the foremost experts on the Underground Railroad.

-Educated in Norristown Area School District, Blockson excelled in athletics, including football and track and field.
+Educated in the Norristown Area School District, Blockson excelled in athletics, including football and track and field.
 A star athlete at the Norristown High School and Penn State University, he won state and national honors, and participated in the Penn Relays.
+Blockson was an All-American shot putter for the Penn State Nittany Lions track and field team, finishing 6th in the shot put at the 1954 NCAA track and field championships.
 While in high school and college, he would go to bookstores when traveling to participate in sports events.

-Blockson is a 1956 graduate of Pennsylvania State University and has three honorary doctorate degrees from Lincoln University, Holy Family University, and Villanova University.
+Blockson was a 1956 graduate of Pennsylvania State University and was awarded honorary doctorate degrees from Lincoln University, Holy Family University, Villanova University and Temple University.

 Career

-Blockson is a co-founder of the African American Museum in Philadelphia; founding member of the Pennsylvania Black History Committee of the Pennsylvania Historical & Museum Commission; past president of the Pennsylvania Abolition Society; former chairman of the National Park Service Underground Railroad Advisory Committee; and former director of the Philadelphia African American Pennsylvania State Marker Project (the largest African-American marker program in the United States).
+Blockson was a co-founder of the African American Museum in Philadelphia; founding member of the Pennsylvania Black History Committee of the Pennsylvania Historical & Museum Commission; past president of the Pennsylvania Abolition Society; former chairman of the National Park Service Underground Railroad Advisory Committee; and former director of the Philadelphia African American Pennsylvania State Marker Project (the largest African-American marker program in the United States).

 Among his proudest moments was the commemoration of the Pennsylvania Slave Trade marker at Penn's Landing near the Independence Seaport Museum, unveiled in 2016.

-Blockson retired from Temple University in 2006 and serves as Curator Emeritus of the Afro-American Collection.
+Blockson retired from Temple University in 2006 and served as Curator Emeritus of the Afro-American Collection.